 My skin is very sensitive and I blush easily.
 I have dermatographia, a condition in which one’s immune system releases excessive amounts of histamine, causing capillaries to dilate and welts to appear (lasting about thirty minutes) when the hypersensitive skin’s surface is lightly scratched.
 This allows me to painlessly draw on my skin with just enough time to photograph the results.
 Even though the drawings enable me to direct this ephemeral response, the reaction is involuntary, much like the uncontrollable nature of a blush.
 I’m externalizing internal functions, adding to the fashion of skin with patterned dermatographic welts.

 For some of the work in Broad Channels I used inkjet transfer paper to print my photographs on a different surface.
 I use water to get the transfer to stick to a sheet of paper, and when the ink runs off in the process it resembles a watercolor painting, translucent yet still retaining some of the image I began with.

 The sensitivity of my skin is transparency too—what shows up on the surface reflects what’s going on inside.
-All of my work in the last 12 years has been about this capacity of skin to reveal internal happenings, and how permeable that makes us.
+All of my work has been about this capacity of skin to reveal internal happenings, and how permeable that makes us.